cretz/fusty/docs/data.md

 ## Git

+### Settings

+These are the settings for the git data store.
+They can be set in the [configuration](configuration.md) file.
+The details of the settings and the defaults are below.

+* `url` - Required URL to git repository.
+This can be a local repository or an HTTP(s) one.
+Currently SSH repositories are unsupported.
+* `pool_size` - Optional number of git clones to maintain to help parallelize writes.
+Default is 20.
+* `structure` - Optional collection of structure approaches to take (see below).
+Default is `by_device`.
+* `include_readme_overviews` - Optional.
+Pass false in to avoid README overviews (see below).
+Default is true.
+* `data_dir` - Optional base directory to store pooled clones under.
+Default is the current working directory (i.e. the directory the command was run from, not necessarily the directory that contains the binary).
+Note, this directory must be cleaned of all cloned repositories if the repository changes (they start with "pool").
+* `user` - Optional user for communicating with git remote.
+  * `friendly_name` - Optional friendly name to commit as.
+Default is no friendly name.
+  * `email` - Optional email to commit as.
+Default is no email.
+  * `name` - Optional username to commit as.
+Default is no authentication.
+This is required if `pass` exists.
+  * `pass` - Optional password to commit with.
+Default is no authentication.

 ### Structure

 When storing backups in the Git repository, Fusty puts the result of each job in the same file.
 Depending upon the